 An oversized French bucket filled with blue and purple dried hydrangea makes such a pretty statement on our kitchen center island and is an easy way to transition for summer to fall decor.

-On the outdoor patio, these hydrangea naturally dry and last weeks with no water in the vase.
+On the outdoor patio, these hydrangeas naturally dry and last for weeks with no water in the vase.

 And on our front door, I used foraged leaves from our oak tree to make a simple grapevine wreath in soft colors.

 Regardless of how you transition from summer to fall decor in your home, the key is to keep it simple as the season changes.
 Small touches and soft colors that build as we get deeper into September and October feel natural and help to make it easy and beautiful.